ravijanjam/qkw/README.md

 * Save the script-data formatted as it is.
 * Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis elsewhere.

-As an example:
+For example:

 In different environments, say in linux flavors, one might be repeating the same functionality, but with a different set of commands.
-Having them stored in different spaces (tables) and carrying them to a different environment one can save a lot of time without having to remember the commands.
+Say there are two bashrc files, one for ubuntu, and one for opensuse labeled in two _cmd_ tables ubuntu, opensuse as just _bashrc_.
+Getting the data and sourcing should be straightforward.

 <br>